docker-archive/oscalkit/README.md

 #### Examples

-Validate FedRAMP framework in OSCAL-formatted JSON against the corresponding JSON schema
+Validate FedRAMP profile in OSCAL-formatted JSON against the corresponding JSON schema

     $ oscalkit validate -s oscal-core.json fedramp-annotated-wrt-SP800-53catalog.json

 ## Developing

-`oscalkit` is developed with [Go](https://golang.org/) (1.9+).
+`oscalkit` is developed with [Go](https://golang.org/) (1.11+).
 If you have Docker installed, the included `Makefile` can be used to run unit tests and compile the application for Linux, macOS and Windows.
 Otherwise, the native Go toolchain can be used.

 ### Dependency management

-The [`dep`](https://github.com/golang/dep) dependency management tool is used to vendor the application's dependencies.
-The `vendor/` folder containing the dependencies is checked in with the source.
-With [`dep`](https://github.com/golang/dep), you can verify the dependencies as follows:
+Dependencies are managed with [Go 1.11 Modules](https://github.com/golang/go/wiki/Modules).
+The `vendor/` folder containing the dependencies is checked in with the source for backwards compatibility with previous versions of Go.
+When using Go 1.11 with `GO111MODULE=on`, you can verify the dependencies as follows:

-    $ dep ensure
+    $ go mod verify

 ### Compile